-- B. The Sergeant-at-Arms shall decide, based on the valid reasons provided below, whether the absence of a Student Senator is excused or unexcused.
-The following circumstances shall constitute an excused absence: - 1.
-Death, accident, or illness in the family - 2.
+- 1. Death, accident, or illness in the family - 2.
 Personal illness or accident - 3.
 Student Government Association official business - 4.
-Official University business or scheduled classes. - C. A Student Senator who has accumulated a total of three (3) unexcused absences in one semester or a total of four (4) absences in one (1) year, or fails to meet those qualifications outlined in Section 3.4.1 of the Constitution shall be removed as a Student Senator and a vacancy shall occur.
+Official University business or [and] scheduled classes - C. A Student Senator who has accumulated a total of three (3) unexcused absences [marke for failing to attend meetings] in one semester or a total of four (4) absences [unexcused marks] in one (1) year, or fails to meet those qualifications outlined in Section 3.4.1 of the Constitution [the Election Code Section 4] shall be removed as a Student Senator and a vacancy shall occur.
 This includes all committee and regular and special Student Senate meetings, provided that a minimum of three (3) class days prior notice of such a meeting has been given.
-Notification of removal must be in writing. - D. After two unexcused absences or three absences of any kind, the Student Senator must be officially notified in writing of the impending action by the Vice President and the Sergeant-at-Arms.
-A signed receipt of this notification is required.
+Notification of removal must be in writing. - D. After two unexcused absences or three absences of any kind, t[T]he Student Senator must be officially notified in writing of the impending action by the Vice President and the Sergeant-at-Arms.
+A signed receipt of this notification is required. - E. In the case of removal, [If] a Student Senator may [wishes-te] appeal the decision[,-he or-she-may-de-se] within five (5) class days to the Student Senate Judiciary Committee who shall introduce its recommendation before the Student Senate for a vote.

-- E. In the case of removal, a Student Senator may appeal the decision within five (5) class days to the Student Senate Judiciary Committee who shall introduce its recommendation before the Student Senate for a vote. - F. A two-thirds (2/3) vote of the actual number of Student Senators is required to overrule a Sergeantat-Arms' decision.
+F. A two-thirds (2/3) vote of the actual [total] number of Student Senators is required to overrule a Sergeant-at-Arms' decision.

-OBSERVERS
+3. OBSERVERS

-- 3.1 Observers shall be all students who are not Student Senators or officers of the Student Senate, as well as members of the faculty, staff, and administration and other invited guests as determined by the Vice President. - 3.2 In all meetings of the Student Senate, or its committees, observers shall have the privilege of addressing such meetings when so allowed by the Vice President.
-A time limit may be imposed. - 3.3 Any person attending a meeting of the Student Senate or a meeting of a Student Senate committee, or having been granted the privileges of addressing such a meeting, shall conform to, abide by, and be subject to all rules, laws, and regulations as adopted by either body for governing the conduct of its members and business. - 4.
-STANDING COMMITTEES OF THE STUDENT SENATE - 4.1 No Student Senator may serve as a voting member on more than two (2) Standing Committees of the Student Senate.
+3.[0]1 Observers shall be all students who are not Student Senators or officers of the Student Senate, as well as members of the faculty, staff, and administration[,] and other invited guests as determined by the Vice President.
+3.[0]2 In all meetings of the Student Senate, or its committees, observers shall have the [following] privilege[s:] of addressing [A.-To-address] such meetings when so allowed by the Vice President.
+A time limit may be imposed.